 Iowa Severe Weather Awareness Week

 The State of Iowa and the City of Storm Lake participate in Iowa Severe Weather Awareness Week.
-In 2015 this is March 23rd through March 27th.
 Some activities include the following:

 As part of the statewide Tornado Drill the City will be sounding outdoor warning sirens at 10:10AM (if the weather is threatening the drill be postponed).
 Additionally other notification systems including weather radios, TV & Radio notifications will also sound during this time.